minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

             helm upgrade -n minio-operator \
               operator minio-operator/operator

-         If you installed the MinIO Operator to a different namespace, specify that to the ``-n`` argument.
+         If you installed the MinIO Operator to a different namespace, specify that in the ``-n`` argument.

          If you used a different installation name from ``operator``, replace the value above with the installation name.